What is ZTE, and why does the US think it's a national security threat?

 What is ZTE?

-ZTE is a Chinese telecommunications manufacturer, founded in 1985, that makes inexpensive Android smartphones.
+ZTE is a Chinese telecommunications equipment manufacturer that was founded in 1985.
+Among other products, it makes inexpensive Android smartphones.
 ZTE says it has partnerships with 150 wireless companies in more than 60 countries.

 It is the fourth-largest seller of mobile phones in the United States and the second-largest seller of prepaid phones.